‘Days Of Our Lives’ Spoilers: Dario Proposes To Abigail, Chad To Get Revenge?

 Days of Our Lives spoilers reveal that Dario is about to pop the question to Abigail.
-This may seem a bit rushed considering that Abby is still married and Chad DiMera, and the two haven’t been separated for long.
+This may seem a bit rushed considering that Abby is still married to Chad DiMera, and the two haven’t been separated for long.
 However, Dario has a good reason for the marriage proposal.

 According to Celeb Dirty Laundry, Days of Our Lives fans will see Dario ask Abigail to marry him in the very near future.
 Although Abby and Chad only recently called it quits, Dario isn’t wasting any time moving in on the woman he loves.
-While Abigail does not seem to have any romantic feels for Dario at this time, all signs are pointing to her saying yes to the proposal.
+While Abigail does not seem to have any romantic feelings for Dario at this time, all signs are pointing to her saying yes to the proposal.

 Everybody keep calm, it's time to catch up on this week's #DAYS. https://t.co/CrT1GaKFw2 pic.twitter.com/uTA4f2tOhV